HANDS:

 11

-The sad reality is that, according to research, 40% of people in the UK beleive that they engage in meaningless labour.
+The sad reality is that, according to research, 40% of people in the UK believe that they engage in meaningless labour.
 They are trapped.
 “Without work, all life goes rotten,” said Albert Camus, “but when work is soulless, life stifles and dies.”